srinivasulureddy22/my-multijava/README.md

 RELEASE_VERSION=1.0.11a078e
 BRANCH_VERSION=1.0.11a078e.master-SNAPSHOT
 TEST_OPTION=RELEASE_CHECK
-Step 1 Check if releaes exit if it does fail
+Step 1 Check if release exit if it does fail
-Step 2 check if we have any snapshots, fail build if we do
+Step 2 check if we have any snapshots, fail to build if we do
 ERROR: cannot release with SNAPSHOT dependencies
 ------------------------------------------------
 ./module1/pom.xml: <version>5.11.0-SNAPSHOT</version>